caltechlibrary/irdm_harvester/README.md

 CaltechAUTHORS in InvenioRDM is still in development, and will likely change.

+Publishers use a wide variety of urls for licenses.
+We are currently adding variabts to the license.csv file, which is a custom file that connects urls to the InvenioRDM license names.
+It is almost certainly incomplete.

 ## Getting help

 Open an issue in the issue tab.